LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   character by itself and would lead to OCR accuracy loss if it were used as a regular character.
 - The <b>"@" symbol is reserved</b> to designate characters that are to be deleted (see description below) and should not be used on your typewriter, if it has such a type slug.
 - It should be noted that one of the typewriters with which the code was developped  (1968 Olivetti Underwood Lettra 33) doesn’t have specific type slugs for numbers zero (0) and one (1).
 After the OCR step, the Python code will interpret whether the surrounding characters are also digits and assign the values to instances of uppercase “O” and lowercase “L” accordingly.
-It also converts the uppercase “O” to zero if it is in one of the closing RTF formatting commands (e.g. \iO is changed to \i0).
+It also converts the uppercase “O” into zero if it is in one of the closing RTF formatting commands (e.g. \iO is changed to \i0).
 Even if your typewriter has typeslugs for zero and one, make sure that they are very distinct in appearance from the uppercase “O” and lowercase “L” in order to ensure good OCR accuracy.
 Otherwise, just ust the letters instead.
 Also, the <b>equal sign</b> on the typewriter is interpreted as a <b>backslash</b> if it is followed by a letter or an RTF escape (\\' (ASCII rtf character escape), \\- (hyphenation point) or \\_ (nonbreaking hyphen)), which is useful in RTF commands and escape codes.
 For an in-depth explanation of all the most common RTF commands and escapes, please consult: https://www.oreilly.com/library/view/rtf-pocket-guide/9781449302047/ch01.html.
 - To keep things as simple as possible in the (default) <b>basic RTF mode</b> of the "get_predictions.py" code, the use of curly brackets "{}" is disabled and "=par" is changed for "\par\pard" after OCR ("=" is used as there are no backslashes on typewriters).
 This means that the paragraph-formatting attributes (such as centered alignment, "<i>qc</i>" in the first line of the image above) are returned to their default values automatically when a new paragraph is started by typing "=par" on the typewriter.
 - In the <b>advanced RTF mode</b>, the use of two successive parenthesis "(( and ))" is translated to curly braces "{ and }", respectively, in the "get_predictions.py" Python code.
 Also, "=par" is changed to "\par" in the advanced RTF mode (and not to "\par\pard" as in the basic RTF mode).
 This allows more flexibility and the use of the curly brackets already limits the scope of the RTF commands, so there is no need to have a "\pard" added automatically.
 The image below illustrates how to use the parenthesis in RTF commands in the advanced RTF mode.